 Last month, I jumped the gun and teased you all a little too early that I had completed my laundry room makeover in just a few days.
 And by tease, I mean that I’d finished the room (which is not like me to do), finished editing the photos (which is even less like me to do), and then just left ya hangin’ on seeing all of them.
 Well, it was (sort of) for a good reason: I kinda had to.

-Let me ‘splain: although I had intended on sharing things with you a little sooner, I had been working with a sponsor, and sometimes they ask me to hold onto reveals until they publish something too.
-In this case, it’s a contest where not only did they give me the very budget to help me makeover the room in the first place, but they also promised that if I won the thing based on votes, I’d get another $2,000 for more DIYs.
+Let me explain: although I had intended on sharing things with you a little sooner, I had been working with a sponsor, and sometimes they ask me to hold onto reveals until they publish something, too.
+In this case, it was a multi-blog thing where not only did they give me the very budget to help me makeover the room in the first place, but they also were sponsoring several laundry room makeovers with other bloggers.

 So, sponsor ate my homework, but it was more my fault because I was so excited that I’d finished the room to first pause and figure out when the rest of it could be revealed.
 Silly me.
-I have a tough time turning down incentives like helping to share the cost of my home makeovers so that I can make them even better… even if that means dropping what I was doing during Christmastime and working for a few days on less sleep to finish a room that I’ve been picturing in my mind for years (shameless plug: go do the thing and vote for my room daily — it’s the one with the big, embarrassing pile of laundry that transforms into the room below).
+I have a tough time turning down incentives like helping to share the cost of my home makeovers so that I can make them even better… even if that means dropping what I was doing during Christmastime and working for a few days on less sleep to finish a room that I’ve been picturing in my mind for years.
 Considering that the laundry room door is right next to where I keep my morning pot of coffee, I have been swooning over this view for about a month now:

 So, sorry?
 But kinda not?
 You get what I mean… if I get more dough for more projects, I only regret telling you guys and then having a huge gap before I could share all the details.
 Which as of today is now the past, so gah… get over it already.
 (I kid, I kid.)